iansedano/CodeSnips-Notes/OS&Shell/Git/git_notes Branching.md

 # BRANCHING

+To find what branches are available and what one you are on.

-	git branch -a
+	git branch

-create a new branch named "feature_x" and switch to it using
+To create a new branch named "feature_x" and switch to it

 	git checkout -b feature_x